Nicki Minaj Bares Her Boob During Paris Fashion Week

 Things are heating up between Nicki and Lil’ Kim

-Rapper Lil’ Kim reportedly took notice Nicki Minaj’s bare boob ensemble at the fashion week.
+Rapper Lil’ Kim reportedly took notice of Nicki Minaj’s bare boob ensemble at the fashion week.
 And people are saying that Minaj copied her foe’s daring style.
-With the Pablo Picasso painting, Nicki captioned her post, “#RP @carolinedemaigret #Picasso 1907 #NickiInPARIS” setting the record straight that she wasn’t looking at someone else style.
+With the Pablo Picasso painting, Nicki captioned her post, “#RP @carolinedemaigret #Picasso 1907 #NickiInPARIS,” setting the record straight that she wasn’t looking at someone else’s style.

 Lil’ Kim wore the same single-breast risqué outfit at the 1999 MTV VMAs with only a pearl-shaped pastie to cover her left boob.